Sri Lankan Navy, Villagers Save 120 Whales After Mass Beaching

 Video - Shamila Rodrigo pic.twitter.com/G3KEs8tpfm

-The whales are believed to have become beached after the group followed "a desperate whale that lost its course," the Navy said.
+The whales are believed to have become beached after the group followed "a desperate whale that lost its course," the navy said.

-Earlier this year, about 470 pilot whales were stranded in Tasmania in September.
-Only about 110 could be saved after days of rescue efforts, AFP reported.
+In September, about 470 pilot whales were stranded in Tasmania.
+Only about 110 could be saved after days of rescue efforts, Agence-France Presse reported.